PBJI/FileManagerNode/README.md

 A robust and versatile file and folder manager for Node.js applications.
 The `FileManager` class provides various functionalities to create, delete, read, write, and manipulate files and directories.
 This package is designed for developers who need a simple yet powerful way to manage their file systems.
 Very small and lightweight, it can be easily integrated into any Node.js project.

+## Update Notice

+The latest version of **filemangernode** has shifted from a class-based to an object-based, global architecture.
+This update means the package no longer exports a class but instead initializes a **global `fileManager` object** accessible throughout any project module.
+To utilize this global object, simply `require` the package once in any connected module, and `fileManager` will become available across your application without further imports.

+**Important:** This change introduces `fileManager` to the global namespace, potentially causing conflicts if an existing `fileManager` variable or instance already exists in your project.
+Before upgrading, check your project for any `fileManager` object instances to prevent naming conflicts.
+This update enhances accessibility but requires caution, as multiple inclusions or unintentional overrides of `fileManager` may lead to unpredictable behavior.

 ## Features

 - **Create Folder Structures:** Easily create nested folder structures.